About |

 Figure 1.
 The key environment factors to be considered

-When we speak of "environment", we must realize that this is a powerful word with many meanings, to be considered from the various points of view.
+for the successful development of SSPWhen we speak of "environment", we must realize that this is a powerful word with many meanings, to be considered from the various points of view.
 To explore environmental questions connected with SSP, we have illustrated the related key factors in Figure 1.
 Each of these elements, at every point of the star, must be addressed if SSP is to gain acceptability.
 There are many experts who already have made valuable contributions.
 In the 1970's and early 1980's, the U.S. Department of Energy conducted preliminary environmental studies on the effects of microwaves at 2.45 GHz frequency, and Japanese Space Power Satellite (SPS) teams have become very active in the field since the beginning of the 90's.
 These studies have been mostly concerned with the effect of microwaves on biota, but a more general integrated systematic approach to building an environmental impact study is critical to the successful development of SSP as a terrestrial energy source.

 People